madameczek/GsmController/README.md

 So I wired my Rasperry Pi to the module, bought SIM card and started to play with the module.
 It took a while until I configured module for use.
 After this I wrote an app able to communicate with the module over serial interface.
 The next will come an api to allow using it in home automation system.

+Current code is a POC of interfacing device with .NET app.
+I experienced problems with serial port when using Threads with .NET Core 3.1.
+Now communitation is stable.
+Next business logic will be implemented.